marchyman/GeoTag/README.md

 ### Build Instructions for developers

 * Get current sources from github -- https://github.com/marchyman/GeoTag
+* GeoTag uses a project.yml file and [xcodegen](https://github.com/yonaskolb/XcodeGen)
+  to generate the GeoTag.xcodeproj bundle.
+Install and run `xcodegen`.
-* Open the project in Xcode
+* Open the generated project in Xcode
 * ⌘R will build and run, ⌘B to build only

 Send all comments, bugs, requests, etc. to <marc@snafu.org>